tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 The target word is embedded in a context that helps make the meaning of the word clear.

 But they have certain weaknesses, the main being **review time**.
-On average it takes 20 seconds to answer a sentence card.
+On average, it takes 20 seconds to answer a sentence card.
 Thankfully, there are some tricks to do it faster, which are described in the TSCs section.

 >By reviewing sentences you will build internal grammar